Facebook's Oversight Board plans to launch just before U.S. election

-(Reuters) - Facebook Inc’s long-delayed independent Oversight Board plans to launch in mid-late October, just before the November U.S. presidential election, although a board member said he did not know whether it would hear cases related to the contest.
+(Reuters) - Facebook Inc’s long-delayed independent Oversight Board plans to launch in mid-late October, just before the November U.S. presidential election, but a Facebook spokeswoman said on Thursday it was unlikely that the board would handle election-related cases.

 The board, created by Facebook in response to criticism of its handling of problematic content, will initially have the power to review decisions to take down posts from Facebook and Instagram, and recommend policy changes.

-Oversight Board member Alan Rusbridger told Reuters in an interview that the board was now aiming for an October launch.
-A spokesman confirmed that timetable, saying the launch, originally planned for last year, had also been slowed by the coronavirus pandemic.
+Oversight Board member Alan Rusbridger told Reuters in an interview this week the board was now aiming for an October launch.
+A board spokesman said that the late launch, originally planned for last year, had been further slowed by the coronavirus pandemic.

+Potential cases would come to the board from users who have exhausted the appeals process, or be sent over from Facebook.
+Deciding and implementing rulings would take up to 90 days, although Facebook could ask for them to be expedited within 30 days.

+The Facebook spokeswoman said it was unlikely that cases related to the election would get through the process given that time frame.

-Rusbridger said he did not know whether the board would hear cases about content connected to the U.S. presidential election, but he said cases involving President Donald Trump’s posts were not among those that the board had looked at for trial runs.
+Rusbridger also told Reuters that cases involving President Donald Trump’s posts were not among those that the board had looked at in trial runs.

 “We haven’t done a Trump case,” said Rusbridger, a former editor-in-chief of Britain’s Guardian newspaper.
 “We have done a nudity case, we’ve done a blasphemy case.”